Audrey Capel Doray: Life and career

 The Doray's established a summer retreat on Savary Island, and Audrey became increasingly drawn to landscape painting and environmental issues.
-By the 1980s she and her husband were both active in campaigns to save the old growth forests of Canada's West Coast and participated in art projects for the Stein, Carmanah and Tsitika valleys.Burnaby Art Gallery.
-Core Burst.
-Retrieved 3 April 2015.
+By the 1980s she and her husband were both active in campaigns to save the old growth forests of Canada's West Coast and participated in art projects for the Stein, Carmanah and Tsitika valleys.
 In 2014, she was one of the artists shown at the West Vancouver Museum in the exhibition The And of the Land: Perspectives on Landscape by Artists from British Columbia.